Blue Dot Water Store

 Blue Dot Water opened in 2015, and is the locally owned and operated water delivery and water vending company in Reno, NV.
 We provide affordable, healthy Alkaline and Purified Drinking Waters to the Reno, Sparks, and Carson City area.

 We’re passionate about the environment and our beautiful Reno-Tahoe community.
 We believe that clean water is the foundation of a healthy lifestyle and a flourishing planet.
-We sell only reusable BPA-Free plastic and glass water bottles that will last for years of use, and be filled with the freshest clean water available.
+We sell only reusable BPA-Free plastic water bottles that will last for years of use, and be filled with the freshest clean water available.
 This is our modest attempt to make a dent in the roughly 30-40 billion disposable plastic water bottles discarded each year in the United States alone.

 Our water is pure and delicious.
 It’s not only very good for you, it tastes so yummy you’ll actually want to drink it!